-The Center For Diverse Leadership in Science fellowship is a unique opportunity for early-career scientists to build community, grow leadership skills, and gain support.
+The Center For Diverse Leadership in Science fellowship is a unique opportunity for early-career scientists to build community, grow leadership skills, engage in collaborative research, and gain support.

 Through our programs of outreach and other social-minded organizations, fellows enhance their cultural competencies as we collectively strive to grow and work together with people from different backgrounds, identities, and values.
 Early-career fellows collaborate with one another in various community engagement activities and scientific research, and come together for social events Active participation builds a community of inclusive and growth-minded individuals, a positive atmosphere, and strong rapport.